1. Accueil

 What are the risks of neurosurgery?

-Any surgical procedure can be risky, especially if performed under general anaesthesia.
+Any surgical procedure can be risky, especially if performed under general .
 These risks can include haemorrhage, infection or the aftereffects of surgery (neurological sequelae, pain, etc.), and are directly related to the type of operation and the patient’s general health.
 The neurosurgeon must inform the patient of these risks during the preoperative check-up.